Environment Variables

 Tree Shaking

-Define can also be used to mark dead code to assist the Rsbuild with Tree Shaking optimization.
+define can also be used to mark dead code to assist the Rspack with tree shaking optimization.

-Build artifacts for different regions is achieved by replacing process.env.REGION with a specific value, for example.
+Build artifacts for different languages is achieved by replacing import.meta.env.LANGUAGE with a specific value, for example.

 export default {